knebiolo/stryke/README.md

 >**_NOTE:_** Stryke will not overwrite output tabs in the spreadsheet interface.
 Therefore ensure that the input spreadsheet does not contain tabs of 'beta fit', 'daily summary' and 'yearly summary' before running a new simulation.
 After running a simulation it is advisable to save the input file with output tabs so that simulation parameters and outputs are contained in a single file and subsequent simulations should start with different spreadsheets.

-The input spreadsheet and this ReadMe are in the ornder in which parameters should be entered.
+The input spreadsheet and this ReadMe are in the order in which parameters should be entered.
 You will note that the spreadsheet makes use of pull down lists for ease of data entry and for maintaining consistent naming conventions across individual sheets.

 ## Flow Scenarios